e6quisitory/wolf3d-reimpl-cpp/README.md

 <a name="igoals"/>

 ## Immediate Goals
-- Build instructions for Linux
+- macOS & Linux pre-compiled binaries
-- Setup precompiled header in CMake script
+  - Figure out how to bundle SDL2 _within_ binary package and link against it
+- Get CMake script to automatically download correct SDL2 version (depending on platform) and link against it
 - Character/sprite animation
 - Weapons
 - Enemy AI